beauty0/Oracle-RentCar-/README.md

 For this is work the user has to select the code from 'create or replace FUNCTION GET_MODEL_NAME' to 'END GET_MODEL_NAME and the blackslash' then run the statement.
 After running the statement double click on the GET_MODEL_NAME function and run it bring out the 'RUN PLSQL TAB' this should  pop up the user should remove the Null value and replace it with the model_ID number, pls note the model id number start from 83-113 and to view result go to "Output Variable-log" the user should find the Output value there.

+                                                      Packagespecif.sql

+With the package the user has to run the package specification and the body they both sperate code.
+The name of the package is called 'FIRSTPACK', for the package to work the user has to run the first code this starts from 'CREATE OR REPLACE PACKAGE FIRSTPACK' to 'END FIRSTPACK and the blackslash' this is the package specification next is to  run package body that starts from 'create or replace PACKAGE BODY FIRSTPACK' to 'show errors'  After running the statement double click on the FIRSTPACK Package and run it, the tap bring out the 'RUN PLSQL TAB' this should pop up the user can select what target they want to work on.

 Note incase of errors

 please note blackslash it shows